genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

 In the component definition file, we can provide a method that enables us to interact with the rest of the class.
 The example below creates a column with a button that logs data in the row to the console.
-Here you can easily swap logging the row data with some custom logic (such as calling a back-end api, which we shall cover in more detail later on).
+Here you can easily swap logging the row data with some custom logic (such as calling a back-end API, which we shall cover in more detail later on).

 ```typescript title="home.ts"
   public singlePositionActionColDef = {